High-energy neutrinos and gamma rays from winds and tori in active galactic nuclei

-The cascade emission from the inner region extends down to the radio-far IR bands, but this may be currently unobservable due to synchrotron self absorption (SSA) below a few THz for the fiducial case \footnote{However, accounting for the observed sub-mm emission may be feasible by considering a suitable radial distribution of physical properties, beyond our one zone model.}.
-More observationally relevant may be GHz-band synchrotron emission from the outer region by secondary pairs from $pp$-induced $\pi^{\pm}$ decay \footnote{The general origin of radio emission in radio-quiet AGN is under debate, one possibility being nonthermal emission from AGN winds \cite{Panessa19}.
+The cascade emission from the inner region extends down to the radio-far IR bands, and can contribute significantly to the sub-mm emission detected by ALMA on sub-pc scales \cite{YInoue20, Michiyama23} as long as $\epsilon_B \gtrsim 0.1$ \cite{Note1}.
+Also observationally relevant may be GHz-band synchrotron emission from the outer region by secondary pairs from $pp$-induced $\pi^{\pm}$ decay \footnote{The general origin of radio emission in radio-quiet AGN is under debate, one possibility being non-thermal emission from AGN winds \cite{Panessa19}.
 Here we suggest a specific emission site on sub-pc scales in the context of winds, although it would only explain a part of the radio spectrum of NGC 1068.}.
-For consistency with the current upper limit at a few GHz, we choose $B_o = 7 {\rm \, mG}$, within the range inferred from independent polarization measurements for the inner torus of NGC 1068 \cite{LopezRodriguez15}.
-This implies $E_{p, \max, o}= 300$ TeV, set by $t_{{\rm acc}, o}=t_{\rm dyn, o}$ if $\eta_{g,o}=10$.
+For consistency with the current upper limit at a few GHz, we choose $B_o = 15 {\rm \, mG}$, within the range inferred from independent polarization measurements for the inner torus of NGC 1068 \cite{LopezRodriguez15}.
+This implies $E_{p, \max, o} \simeq 6 \, \eta_{g, o}^{-1} {\rm \, PeV}$, set by $t_{{\rm acc}, o}=t_{\rm dyn, o}$.

-Keeping $R v_r$ constant, for larger $R$, the EM emission is more luminous at both $\lesssim$THz and $\gtrsim$GeV, affected by SSA and $\gamma\gamma$, respectively.
-This makes a consistent description of the MM data including neutrinos more difficult (Fig.\ref{fig:SED_Rcomp}) \cite{Note1}, disfavoring $R \gg 10 R_s$ \cite{Murase22}.